 Tuition assistance is available to those who qualify!

-Check out Tuition Assistance for information about possible assistance with tuition/books/scrubs/testing through NIACC’s GEER or PACE programs.
+Check out Tuition Assistance for information about possible assistance with tuition/books/scrubs/testing through NIACC’s PACE program.

 Entrance Requirements for Nurse Aide:

 - All applicants must satisfactorily complete the Prepare to Care Core Module prior to taking the Nurse Aide Course and provide verification of successful completion.
 The Prepare to Care Core module is provided free online by Iowa Care Givers Association and can be found at directcare.training-source.org or through face-to-face offerings provided by the community colleges for a fee.

 - High school diploma or GED/HSED.
 If currently in high school, a letter of acknowledgement from your high school counselor is required.

 - Strength and endurance to meet the requirements in performing skills such as lifting and moving residents.

 - Attendance is mandatory for an Orientation Session prior to the start of your class.
 If you do not attend the session, you will be withdrawn from the class. *Orientation is held one week prior to class start date.
 An informational letter will be mailed approximately 10 days prior to the orientation. *Note: Orientation dates are listed on course schedule and are subject to change.